boiswoe/uwd2w/README.md

 done

-exe file already compile (download uwd2w.exe and put in same folder with uwd2.exe)
+or use exe file already compile (download uwd2w.exe and put in same folder with uwd2.exe)

 run uwd2w.exe (or run with administrator for global)